bkuschak/cmsis_dap_tcp_esp32/README.md

 ![diagram](img/cmsis_dap_tcp_diagram.svg)

-- Tested with the XIAO ESP32C6 development board as the programmer, and STM32 Blue Pill as the target.
+- Tested with the XIAO ESP32C6 development board as the programmer, and STM32F103 Blue Pill and Nucleo STM32F401RE as the targets.
 - Either JTAG mode or SWD mode can be used to program the target.
 2 GPIO are needed for SWD, or a minimum of 4 GPIO for JTAG.
 - An optional GPIO pin can be used to drive the NRST# (SRST) signal, but this